Computing Foundations

 Current Faculty

-- Lori Pollock, Alumni Distinguished Professor: Automatic analysis and mining of software artifacts (codes, question and answer forums, chats, …) to use in building tools to improve software engineers’ efficiency and effectiveness; automation in software testing.
+- Lori Pollock, Alumni Distinguished Professor of Computer and Information Sciences Emerita: automatic analysis and mining of software artifacts (codes, question and answer forums, chats, …) to use in building tools to improve software engineers’ efficiency and effectiveness; automation in software testing.

 Courses